Prajakta200428/Plant-Disease-Detection-System-for-Sustainable-Agriculture/README.md

 # 🌿 Plant-Disease-Detection-System-for-Sustainable-Agriculture

 A deep learning-based web application that detects plant diseases from leaf images using a Convolutional Neural Network (CNN).
-Built with **TensorFlow**, **Streamlit**, and deployed using **Ngrok**, this project not only predicts the disease class but also provides detailed, actionable solutions for each plant disease.
+Built with **TensorFlow**, **Streamlit**, and deployed using **Ngrok**, this project not only predicts the disease class but also provides actionable solutions for each plant disease.

 ---